5 ERP Trends for 2020 and Beyond

 - Security: As one of the biggest concerns surrounding IoT, security needs to be present and built into every part of the system’s design.
 With so much data and information to protect, developers need to be skilled in security engineering, including threat assessment and intelligence, encryption, ethical hacking, event monitoring, activity logging and securing network architectures and applications.

 - Machine learning and artificial intelligence (AI): Because devices generate so much information, IoT developers need machine learning and AI skills to derive value from the raw data.
 Cognitive computing techniques are necessary for intelligence, can be applied to sensor data streams and make autonomous decisions regarding incoming information.
 Machine learning can also use historical data to recognize patterns or identify anomalies in new data.
+2020 will bring improved AI to ERP software.

 The software you use is what performs all the analytics.
 Once the sensors and hardware send the data to your software, the program aggregates the information and sorts it into relevant sections, making it accessible to you and your team.
 It can render and convert data from personal computers, smartphones, tablets and similar devices, as well as pull from servers, networks, websites, applications, other programs, SIEM logs and other sources.